 If you plan to study business or engineering, the University of Denver stands apart for its undergraduate degree programs and in all other universities from Colorado, you can specialize in numerous field options, from international affairs, environmental studies to veterinary medicine or construction management.

 Visit emblematic sites, like: Rocky Mountain National Park, Pike National Forest, Black Canyon, Denver Art Museum, Garden of the Gods.

-Top colleges in Colorado according to QS Ranking:
+Top colleges in Colorado according to QS Rankings:

 Want to study in the U.S.?
 Don't forget about the American student visa!

 If you are an international student you will need a visa to study in the U.S. Visa requirements depend on your nationality so be sure to check them.
-Here are some links where you can find this information:
+Some of the most common requirements include: